-Studies assessing the performance of panels in the diagnosis of bacterial gastrointestinal infection by comparing with routine diagnostic methods.
+Comparison studies of bacterial gastrointestinal infection with routine diagnostic methods.

 For bacterial pathogens, Allplex™ was able to detect the organisms grown in culture with high sensitivity and additionally detected several types that could not be detected with conventional culture methods.
 Overall, Allplex™ had a > 2-fold higher detection rate than the conventional methods.